Are you a local business that serves customers at a physical address?

 Similarly, search ads can generate 3 types of clicks and are a good way to measure the success of your campaigns.

 - Get location details – A good indicator of interest in your business,

 - Get direction – Can indicate how well your ads are driving traffic to your store,

 - Mobile clicks-to-call – These are precious leads and it’s up to your customer representatives to convert them.

 Google Maps is arguably the most useful app by Google.
-I would recommend that you start your marketing on Maps by optimizing your Google My Business listing and encouraging customers to review you.
+I would recommend that you start your marketing on Maps by optimizing your Google My Business listing and encouraging customers to review you to raise local guide results.
 The Google Maps Ads should be rolled out to your AdWords account soon.

 One more creative way for travel businesses to use Google maps is give out travel itineraries to their audiences, through custom maps.
 Even other local businesses can publish local guides with custom maps and attract more prospects, because good old content marketing always works.

 How have you been using Google Maps in your local business marketing efforts?
 Let me know in the comments.